 known as toro.
 Our frozen, boneless sashimi grade bluefin (thunnus maccoyii) belly loins originate

-farms off the coast of Australia.
+from tuna.
 The toro from these bluefin are used to

 make the highest quality toro maguro in sushi bars.
 The high fat content of

 bluefin toro results in meat that is pink to white color with a rich, buttery

 taste.
 Toro is best enjoyed as sashimi or in sushi.
 We do not recommend